RowSquared/survey.tm/README.md

 - [ ] add_deepl_translation() / add_gl_translation() revise approach &
   improve docs
 - [ ] A main wrapper function?
-- [ ] setup_tsheet: no longer checking if exists!
+- [ ] Improve similarity score function
-- [ ] Add similarity score
+- [ ] Simplify / merge functions? e.g. 1.1 & 1.2

 ### Documentation

 - [ ] Basic Workflow, maybe make this more user focused, e.g. split what they need to do, and what the package does in the background
-- [ ] STress that multiple sheets for separate language, but contain all the same (if no manual tweaks are done by user)
+- [ ] Stress that multiple sheets for separate language, but contain all the same (if no manual tweaks are done by user)
 - [ ] Add note on managing secrets in doc where credentials are asked